sshpem/telegram-api-proxy/README.md

 # telegram-api-proxy

-proxy telegram bot api request change the domain api.telegram.com in your URL to yourself domain (For example : tgapi.abc.com ).
+Proxy telegram bot api request, change the domain api.telegram.com in your URL to yourself domain (For example : tgapi.abc.com ).
 ## How to do
 1. Create cloudflare worker